 Where does the cocoa come from?

 The cocoa powder that we know from the supermarket is made from the Cocoa tree seed produced.
-After fermentation, drying and roasting, the beans are ground to a cocoa mass.
-This in turn is separated into cocoa butter and powder.
+After fermentation, drying and roasting, the beans are ground to a mass.
+This in turn is separated into butter and powder.

 The official Latin name of the cacao tree is Theobroma cacao, which means as much as "Food of the gods" means.
-You can read more about this in the paragraph on History of cocoa read.
+You can read more about this in the paragraph on History read.

 The cacao tree is in Central and South America native.
 Meanwhile, cocoa is used in many tropical areas of Asia, Europe and Africa cultivated.